×

 “Again, Guard and Reserve members routinely serve alongside active-component forces, often under identical conditions and performing the same duties,” he said.
 “Yet many periods of service still do not qualify for Post-9/11 GI Bill credit, particularly when members serve under certain Title 32 authorities or short-duration orders that fall outside qualifying thresholds.”

 “This creates a disparity that is increasingly difficult to justify,” he added.
-“Service is service.”

-The legislation would count every day a Guardsman or Reservist spends on weekend drills and annual training, attends a military school, participates in an exercise or responds to a disaster in a federal status towards eligibility.
+The Guard and Reserve GI Bill Parity Act (H.R.
+1423 and S. 649) would count every day a Guardsman or Reservist spends in a federal status towards eligibility.

-The NGAUS president also stressed the importance of congressional oversight in the development of a reserve component–specific track within the Transition Assistance Program.
+McGinn also stressed the importance of congressional oversight in the development of a reserve component–specific track within the Transition Assistance Program.

-He explained that unlike active-component members who transition completely and only once from uniformed service to civilian life, most Guardsmen do not separate from military service at the same time they transition from active-duty orders.
+He explained that unlike active-component members who transition completely and only once from uniformed service to civilian life, most Guardsmen and Reservists do not separate from military service at the same time they transition from active-duty orders.
 They may also do it several times over the course of a career.

 Congress recognized this gap, he said, in the fiscal 2025 NDAA and directed the Pentagon to develop a reserve component–specific track within TAP.